docker/docs/content/language/nodejs/_index.md

 * Containerize and run a Node.js application
 * Set up a local environment to develop a Node.js application using containers
 * Run tests for a Node.js application using containers
-* Configure a CI/CD pipeline for a containerized Node.js application using GitHub Actions.
+* Configure a CI/CD pipeline for a containerized Node.js application using GitHub Actions
 * Deploy your containerized Node.js application locally to Kubernetes to test and debug your deployment

 Start by containerizing an existing Node.js application.

-{{< button text="Containerize a Node.js" url="containerize.md" >}}
+{{< button text="Containerize a Node.js app" url="containerize.md" >}}